f-jiang/vex-robot-2015/README.md

 # VEX 2015 Robot - Nothing But Net

-Here is the code wriiten for our VEX competition robot.
+Here is the code written for our VEX competition robot.
 The VEX robotics competition is a high school-level engineering challenge designed to foster learning, teamwork, and an interest in STEM.

 ## The Game